tiprankstipranks

 We have incurred direct and indirect costs as a result of the Merger and we may incur additional direct and indirect costs whether or not the Merger is consummated.

-We have incurred significant non-recurring costs in connection with the Merger and the integration of our business with Viskase's business.
+We have incurred significant non-recurring costs in connection with the Merger and we expect to incur additional costs following the completion of the Merger in order to integrate our business with Viskase's business.
 These costs include legal, financial advisory, accounting, consulting and other professional fees, as well as regulatory filing fees and other transaction-related expenses.
 We have incurred these costs and expect that we will continue to incur additional costs whether or not the Merger is consummated.
-In addition, if we terminate the Merger Agreement or the termination date passes and the Merger has not been effected, we will have incurred substantial costs from the Merger that we will not be able to recover, and we may incur further costs before the Merger is consummated, and such expenses could have an adverse impact on our business, financial results and operations.
+If we terminate the Merger Agreement or the Merger is not completed by the outside date provided in the Merger Agreement, we will have incurred substantial costs from the Merger that we will not be able to recover.
+We anticipate that we will incur further costs before the Merger is consummated and that we will continue to incur costs to combine operations following the completion of the Merger, and such expenses could have an adverse impact on our business, financial results and operations.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.